 Call for appointment:410-328-4323 410-328-4323

 Hemorrhagic stroke is a sudden rupture in a blood vessel in the brain that bleeds into the surrounding tissue.
-This damages or kills brains cells two ways:
+This damages brains cells two ways:

-- It stops normal blood flow within that part of the brain, preventing those cells from getting blood and oxygen.
+- It stops normal blood flow in the brain, preventing cells from getting blood and oxygen.

-- The leaking blood increases pressure in that part of the brain, compressing the tissue and cells.
+- The leaking blood increases pressure in the brain, compressing the tissue and cells.

 There are two types of hemorrhagic stroke: